 - Income Tax can be paid online: http://bit.ly/fairbornincometax OR you can contact 937-754-3007 for assistance.

-- All public meetings have been canceled between now and May 1, 2020.
+- All public meetings have been canceled until further notice.

 City Manager Rob Anderson said this evening at the council meeting, "We can always be right or do what is right, and in this case, we are going to do what is right.
 So we are going to make sure we protect our citizens and ourselves so that we minimize the exposures that we have and do what is best for our people."